ASSUMPTION OF RISKS, RELEASE OF LIABILITY, WAIVER OF CLAIMS AND INDEMNITY AGREEMENT FOR THE ARCTIC CHALET LTD.

 We also offer guided snowmobile tours and provide snowmobiles that are easy for beginners to drive themselves.
 Choose from any of the tours below and we can customize a package for you that will include airport and town shuttles and accommodations in cozy cabins with indoor plumbing, kitchenettes and TV for those who "need" it.

 Come with us on an exciting Arctic adventure to visit the spectacular Canadian Reindeer Herd in their winter grazing area.
+For this tour you will need to be very warmly dressed!
 Each person will be driving a snowmobile on this guided tour from Inuvik in the Mackenzie Delta up to the beautiful Arctic tundra where these animals spend the winter.
-Enjoy eating a hot lunch around a campfire right next to the herd.
-This trip takes about 2-4 hours each way depending on trail conditions and driving speed.
-Arctic trails can be at times somewhat challenging in this wild country and weather patterns can change along the way requiring some flexibility.
-If you are physically able and have an adventurous spirit this is a tour that you will not want to miss!
+This trip takes about 2-3 hours each way depending on trail conditions and driving speed.
+We will have a hot lunch around a campfire.
+For those not capable of driving the whole distance we have another option for getting to the herd.
+We can drive you up to the tundra in a warm vehicle and then snowmobile a shorter distance to the herd and back.
+Arctic trails can at times be somewhat challenging in cold and windy conditions and weather patterns can change along the way requiring some flexibility.
+Make sure you are dressed up in many layers and come well-prepared for an Arctic experience!
+Check out the information below about the snowmobiling gear that is required.
+Also available as a Helicopter tour.

 $2890 per person plus GST